Jeff20/AbandonObject/README.md

 The script are shared as it is.
 It was written more than 3 years ago with the various packages and versions available at that moment in time.
 I am not sure if it works with the current versions.
 Please go through the script and amend the path to the input file, and make any necessary adjustments.

-I am sharing this to you.
-And i hope that you will this useful.
+I hope that you will this useful.